 - Youngs Animal Feeds Limited, an equine and pet products distributor.

-Additionally Wynnstay Group Plc holds investments in the joint ventures and associate companies outlined in Note 18 in the accounts, and certain other property and investment assets, which are again reported within one of the appropriate segments.
+Additionally, Wynnstay Group Plc holds investments in the principal joint ventures and associate companies outlined in note 18 in the accounts, and certain other property and investment assets.

-Basic earnings per share were 30.01p (2015: 34.66p, or 36.32p before exceptional costs), based on a weighted average number of shares in issue during the year of 19.425m (2015: 19.243m).
-The Board proposes to recommend the payment of a final dividend of 8.00p per share to be paid on the 28 April 2017, which when added to the interim dividend of 4.00p per share paid on the 31 October 2016, makes a total of 12.00p for the year (2015: 11.10p), an increase of 8.11%.
-The total dividend is expected to be covered 2.50 times (2015: 3.10 times) by earnings, and represents the ninth consecutive year that the Board has been able to raise the dividend by over 8%.
-The Board has noted the reduction in dividend cover and will continue to monitor this ratio when assessing future payment recommendations.
+Basic earnings per share were 30.95p (2018: 39.11p), based on a weighted average number of shares in issue during the year of 19.812m (2018: 19.708m).
+The Board proposes to recommend the payment of a fi nal dividend of 9.40p per share to be paid on the 30 April 2020, which when added to the interim dividend of 4.60p per share paid on the 31 October 2019, makes a total of 14.00p for the year (2018: 13.36p), an increase of 4.8%.
+The total dividend is expected to be covered 2.21 times (2018: 2.92 times) by earnings.
+The total dividend represents the sixteenth consecutive year of payment growth since the business was floated on the Alternative Investment Market of the London Stock Exchange in 2004.
+This current dividend cover remains within the range which can support the continuing progressive policy.
+Current Company distributable reserves amount to £16.29m, (2018: £15.83m) and are adequate to cover over fi ve years of current dividend payment levels.
+Adequate anticipated cash resources and future generation assumptions also support the Board’s view that the current policy is sustainable.
+A process of subsidiary dividend payments to the parent Company is established to ensure adequate liquidity and capital are available to support the policy.
+The Board will continue to monitor dividend cover ratios when assessing future payment recommendations..

-Net Working Capital, which is defined as, the net of inventory, trade and other receivables and trade and other payables, showed only a modest increase as at the year end, standing at £36.5m (2015: £35.3m).
-This was primarily due to higher inventory levels, as a result of a further increase in the number of retail units open at the year end, which was 77 across both chains compared to 73 last year.
+Net Working Capital, which is defined as, the net of inventory, trade and other receivables and trade and other payables, showed an overall 10% decrease as at the year end, standing at £43.81m (2018: £48.48m), which was primarily caused by seasonal differentials in trading patterns.

 Cashflow, Net Cash and Banking Facilities